 I don’t know if he is a baseball fan.
-Nor do I care.
+Plenty of Dating Opportunities Nor do I care.
 But I do hope Barrie Turner gets his turn as a catcher in prison.
 It will put him on the receiving end of what he did to the more than 1,000 people he ripped off with his bogus and predatory online dating sites.

 The 66-year-old man from British Columbia was just sentenced to 51 months in prison in U.S. District Court in Seattle, Washington.
 He pled guilty in June 2010.
 Turner must also pay back more than $300,000 in restitution to the people who thought they were his customers.
 In sentencing him, U.S. District Judge Ricardo S. Martinez told Turner “You stole the victims’ money.
 You stole their hope and dignity for the most basic of reasons: money.”

 Turner was arrested last March when he tried to enter the United States at Point Roberts, Washington, just south of the Canadian border where he collected his funds from fraud.
 The U.S. Postal Inspection Service delivered when it found that Turner was accepting payments from customers, but wasn’t providing them with any legitimate matchmaking services.

 He was operating more than 200 Executive Dating websites, including Executive Gay Dating, Executive Catholic Dating, and Executive Seattle Dating.
 The more than 1,000 men and women paid as much as $1,500 for Turner’s dating services and got nothing for their money.